christianmarinhoandrade/escolha-sua-forca/README.md

 # Escolha a sua força

-Para execução do projeto execute o comando yarn start
+Para execução do projeto execute os comandos yarn install e yarn start